dvapelnik/efig/README.md

 `DNS_ZONE` | DNS zone for domain location.
 See in `SUBDOMAINS_ENABLED` `MAIN_CONTAINER_NAME` | Name of main (web) container.
 Must mutch with container name in `FIG_CONF` `DB_CONTAINER_NAME` | Name of database container.
-Must mutch with container name in `FIG_CONF` `DNSMASQ_CONFIG_PATH` | Path to DNSMasq config file
+Must mutch with container name in `FIG_CONF` `ADDITIANAL_SUBDOMAINS` | Space separated string with list of additional web-sybdomains `DNSMASQ_CONFIG_PATH` | Path to DNSMasq config file

 You can add two scripts `scripts/on.start.sh` and `scripts/on.stop.sh` for some actions after start and after stop containers.
 For example, manage `iptables`'s rules using squid container as caching transparent proxy (look at squid example)